emzakit/xcom_anarchyfm/README.md

 <td width="42%"><img src="assets/img_spotify.png" alt="Spotify panel"></td>
 <td>

-### 🎧 Spotify *(experimental, and it's your call)*
+### 🎧 Spotify *(experimental, and entirely your call)*

 Pin a Spotify playlist to each screen.
-Works genuinely well — including different playlists for sneaking around versus everything going sideways.
+Genuinely works well — different moods for creeping around versus everything going up in flames.

-Needs Premium, the desktop app running, and **your own API keys**.
-It drives *your* account under *your* registration, which is deliberate.
+Needs Premium, the desktop app open, and **your own API keys**.
+It runs on *your* account under *your* registration, on purpose.

 **[Set up Spotify →](https://github.com/emzakit/xcom_anarchyfm/wiki/Spotify-setup)**